BerunBiH/Restorante/README.md

 PayPal is in German because my account is a german one, so that is not a bug.

+For everything else just send me a message :)

 ## LICENSE
 This whole project is for my university so it has an Apache-2.0 licese which you can feel free to use.